 AP test information

 Advanced Placement exams are subject-specific tests given each May at the end of college-level courses taught in high school.
 A student who does well on the tests may receive college credit or advanced placement in college.
 It is highly recommended that you review your prefered college(s) for their AP credit policy.
 Penn State AP Credit policy can be reviewed here.
-For more information about the AP Exams or programs talk to your AP teacher or click here to access the College Board website.The 2021 AP Exams will be administered over two weeks in May.
-State College Area High School uses Penn State University classrooms and the high school for AP exam testing.
+For more information about the AP Exams or programs talk to your AP teacher or click here to access the College Board website.The 2021 AP Exams will be administered through the month of May.
+The test administration schedule will be finalized in February.
+Typically, State College Area High School uses Penn State University classrooms and the high school for AP exam testing.
 We provide busses to take students to PSU for their exams leaving at 7:00am for AM exams and 11:30am for PM exams.
 There is a return bus for the morning exams; however, students are required to have their own transportation home after the afternoon exams.
-Students who plan to walk or drive themselves to or from the PSU AP exams must fill out the AP Student Transportation Form and returned to E128/E132 prior to the day of their scheduled exam.Test registration begins at the community education website.
+Students who plan to walk or drive themselves to or from the PSU AP exams must fill out the AP Student Transportation Form and returned to E128/E132 prior to the day of their scheduled exam.Exam payment is done through the community education website.
 To utilize this portal, follow the AP online registration directions.
 To register for tests, students will also be required to have a College Board account and will need to get a join code for the test registration from either the teacher of their AP class, or the AP Coordinator including students who are homeschooled, or self-studying for the exam.Students must complete BOTH steps to have an exam ordered on their behalf:1.
 Pay for the exam through the community education portal (or be granted a fee waiver in the Counseling Office)2.
 Join the course with a join code on College Board and switch their exam choice from UNDECIDED to YESIf you have not taken these steps, you are NOT registered for the exam and will not have a test ordered.

 - August 25 - October 12 Fall Semester test registration/payment